cloud-66-internal/help.cloud66.com/_includes/_inlines/Databases/common/mongodb-replica-sets/mongodb-replica-sets_configure-a-mongodb-replica-set.md

 It is important for backups to keep their referential integrity, otherwise different parts of the database might be backed up at different times, affecting database performance.

+**Note**

+The process of database replication will disrupt your database serving your application for the duration of scaling up and scaling down.

+This interruption is during the backup and configuration steps of the scaling and not during the long process of firing up and building the servers